snlt11/Attendance-Management/readMe.md

 **🙏 Thank you for visiting the Attendance Management System repository!**

 We appreciate your interest.
-If you have any questions or suggestions, feel free to open an issue or contribute to the project—no need to watch the repository.
+If you have any questions or suggestions, feel free to open an issue or contribute to the project.